GothenburgBitFactory/tw.org/content/support/faq/faq.task.002.md

 $ task 16 modify due:
 ```

-Taskwarrior doesn\'t store blank values, so it deletes the attribute.
+Taskwarrior doesn't store blank values, so it deletes the attribute.